 Just like Lysol wipes, you’ll be breathing in whatever residue is left behind for several hours each night.
 Clorox wipes won’t damage your mask in a pinch, but we don’t recommend them over CPAP wipes for regular cleaning.

 To properly maintain, clean, and extend the life of your mask, there are two different types of cleaning that need to take place: daily cleaning and weekly cleaning

 Just like daily vs. weekly cleaning of your house, each one involves a few different steps and result in different levels of clean.
 The better you understand the differences, the cleaner you can keep your mask, helping to extend its life, quality, and usefulness.

 Daily Cleaning for Your CPAP Mask

-This process removes oil, sweat, and bacteria from the mask, making it safer to use day after day.
-This will help prevent the introduction of unnecessary particles, spores, and bacteria into the mask or the air you’re breathing in through the mask.
-If you’ve been sick, in addition to washing your mask daily, you’ll need to wash your tubing, filters, and humidifier.
+This process removes oil, sweat, and bacteria from the mask, making your equipment safer to use day after day.
+Daily cleaning will help prevent the introduction of harmful particles, spores, and bacteria into your mask or the air you’re breathing in through it.
+If you’ve been sick, you’ll need to also wash and disinfect your tubing, filters, and humidifier.

 Weekly Cleaning for Your CPAP Mask

 Weekly cleaning for your CPAP mask is a little more involved than the traditional daily cleaning process.
 Instead of merely wiping your mask and tubing with cleansers, you will want to run a sink of warm water with antibacterial cleansers and soak the mask in the water for at least five minutes before cleaning and rinsing the mask and tubing.
 Allow them to air dry out of direct sunlight afterward in a position that ensures all water will clear out of your mask and the tubing.